special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 6. La Tsaretta - Les Allues

 Nice menu including pizzas, steaks and local specialties.
 Theme nights (usually on a Friday) include Fish & Chips, Curry, Chinese etc. Good atmosphere, occasional live music, friendly English staff and they can even organise free transport for you too.
-NOW UNDER DIFFERENT MANAGEMENT (reportedly still good though)
+NOW UNDER NEW MANAGEMENT AND "MONKEY" CHEF FROM THE ROND POINT IS THERE.
+GREAT REPORTS, RECOMMENDED.

 7. The Jump Bar - Courchevel 1850